 These unevenly textured plants make a bold statement wherever they are placed in your house.
 They possess very distinctive heart-shaped green leaves.

-The Elephant Ears are poisonous for your pets especially cats and need to be kept out of their reach.
+The Elephant Ears are poisonous to your pets, especially cats, and need to be kept out of their reach.
 Chewing of these plants can release a substance known as calcium oxalate crystals which can cause irritation and burning in the mouth region and invoke vomiting and commonly an infection in the gastrointestinal tract.

 The pretty feather-like ferns are sometimes known to create allergies in our respiratory tracts which then become visible with symptoms that resemble that of asthma.